 10 Hai-Bar Nature Reserve

-The kibbutz of Yotvata is the entry to Hai Bar Nature Reserve which was established in 1963.
-This sprawling 10,000 acre park is home to antelopes, wild asses, hyenas, ostriches, and a whole bundle of other desert creatures.
-All the animals have been reintroduced to the wilderness since the park was established with the aim of populating the area with animals that would have lived here in ancient times.
+The kibbutz of Yotvata sits at the entry to Hai Bar Nature Reserve, which was established in 1963.
+This sprawling 10,000-acre park is home to plenty of wildlife, including antelopes, wild asses, hyenas, ostriches, and a whole bundle of other desert creatures.
+All the animals have been reintroduced to the wilderness here since the park was established with the aim of populating the area with animals that would have lived here in ancient times.
 It makes for a great day out from Eilat's beaches.

 11 Mount Zefahot Trail

-This circular hiking trail, just to the south of Eilat, is an opportunity to get incredible panoramic views over Eilat, with Jordan and the town of Aqaba to the north, Egypt's Sinai to the south, and the craggy escarpment of Saudi Arabia across the glittering Red Sea to the east.
+This circular hiking trail, just to the south of Eilat town, is an opportunity to get incredible panoramic views over Eilat, with Jordan and the town of Aqaba to the north, Egypt's Sinai Peninsula to the south, and the craggy escarpment of Saudi Arabia across the glittering Red Sea to the east.
 It takes about four hours to hike, and anyone with a decent level of fitness can tackle the well-marked trail.
 It's best hiked either in the early morning before the worst of the day's heat descends.

 Eilat's position near the Sinai land bridge, between Africa and Asia, has made it a crossing point for centuries.
-In religious accounts, after Moses led the Israelites out of Egypt they wandered through Sinai and "the way of the plain from Elath, and from Ezion-gaber" and then into the wilderness of Moab, which was held by the "children of Lot" (Deuteronomy 2,8-9).
-Thus it is clear that the two towns of Eilath (probably on the site of present-day Aqaba) and Ezion-gaber or -geber (excavated in 1934 on Tell el-Khalayfa in Jordan) were already in existence in pre-Israelite times.
-Ezion-geber, "Solomon's port", is thought to have been founded by the Edomites or by the Midianites who lived to the south of them, on the Saudi Arabian coast.
+In religious accounts, after Moses led the Israelites out of Egypt, they wandered through Sinai and "the way of the plain from Elath, and from Ezion-gaber" and then into the wilderness of Moab, which was held by the "children of Lot" (Deuteronomy 2,8-9).
+Thus it is clear that the two towns of Eilath (probably on the site of present-day Aqaba) and Ezion-gaber were already in existence in pre-Israelite times.
+Ezion-geber, "Solomon's port," is thought to have been founded by the Edomites or by the Midianites who lived to the south of them, on the Saudi Arabian coast.
 It was also visited by Egyptian ships transporting copper from the mines of Timna.

 In the 10th century BC, Solomon had ships built at Ezion-geber and manned them with his own people and with Phoenicians supplied by King Hiram of Tyre.
 These ships "came to Ophir and fetched from thence gold, four hundred and twenty talents, and brought it to King Solomon" (1 Kings 9,26-28).
 Here, too, the Queen of Sheba landed on her way to visit Solomon in Jerusalem and "try him with hard questions" (1 Kings 10,1 ff.).